Service opportunities supporting the local community

 - The Asian Health Initiative Free Clinic focuses on serving the needs of the Asian community through ongoing health care.

-- Noor Community Clinic serves the Muslim community, which provides routine medical care and physical examinations, treatment for non-emergency illnesses, screenings for diabetes mellitus, high blood pressure and STDs, and health education services.
+- Noor Community Clinic serves the Muslim community, and provides routine medical care and physical examinations, treatment for non-emergency illnesses, screenings for diabetes mellitus, and health education services.